-Oh my goodness.
-THIS.
+Oh my goodness, again, THIS.
+PICKLE.
 SOUP.
-I’m completely addicted.
-I just couldn't stop eating it.
-It’s the perfect amount of sour and savory and the thickness is just right.
-I’m just in love with it.
-The kind of love where you want to eat it for dinner and breakfast.
+I’m completely enamored by it.
+I just can’t stop eating it.
+It’s the perfect amount of sour and savory pickle flavor and the thickness of the soup is just right.
+I’m in love with it.
+And it’s the kind of love where you want to eat that thing for dinner and breakfast.
 I know you get me.

 I’m not really sure where my adoration of dill pickles hails from.
-I do know my Mom ate an entire jar one hot August night when she went into labor with me.
-And my Dad and I used to eat copious amounts of dill pickle and mayonnaise sandwiches just because we loved them so much.
+I grew up in a Polish home, where lots of traditional polish food was made.
+Pickles were a staple and a soup like dill pickle soup was not something out of the ordinary.
+I do know my Mom ate an entire jar of dill pickles one hot, August, night and proceeded to go into labor, with me.
+My Dad and I used to eat copious amounts of dill pickle sandwiches just because we loved them so much.
 He would have adored this soup.
-Don’t worry Dad I ate enough for both of us.
+Don’t worry Dad I’ve eaten enough for both of us.

 For example, if you slice your carrots into coins, chop each coin into 6 pieces instead of the usual four.

 Overall, I think you’re going to find the overall preparation of this recipe very easy and straightforward.